Mah-En/Student-Performance-Prediction-using-MLP/README.md

 Data preprocessing is a crucial step in machine learning projects to ensure that the dataset is clean, consistent, and suitable for modeling.
 The following preprocessing steps were applied to the Student Performance dataset:

 ### 3.1 Handling Missing Values
 Missing values are common in real-world datasets and can significantly affect model performance.
 In this dataset, there were no missing values.
-However, in a real-world scenario, we would employ techniques such as mean imputation for numerical values or mode imputation for categorical features.
+However, in a real-world scenario, I would employ techniques such as mean imputation for numerical values or mode imputation for categorical features.

 ### 3.2 Encoding Categorical Variables
 Several categorical features (e.g., 'sex', 'famsize', 'internet', 'romantic') need to be converted into numerical representations before they can be fed into the machine learning model.
-We used one-hot encoding to transform these categorical variables into binary columns.
+I used one-hot encoding to transform these categorical variables into binary columns.
 For example, the 'sex' variable was encoded into two binary columns: one for male ('M') and another for female ('F').

 ### 3.3 Feature Scaling
 Feature scaling is necessary when features have different scales.
-For numerical features like 'age', 'studytime', and 'absences', we applied standardization to bring all features to a similar scale with a mean of 0 and a standard deviation of 1.
+For numerical features like 'age', 'studytime', and 'absences', I applied standardization to bring all features to a similar scale with a mean of 0 and a standard deviation of 1.

 ### 3.4 Data Splitting
-To evaluate the model's generalization ability, we split the dataset into training and testing sets.
+To evaluate the model's generalization ability, I split the dataset into training and testing sets.
 The training set constituted 80\% of the data, while the testing set contained the remaining 20\%.
 This split ensures that the model is trained on a substantial amount of data while still being evaluated on unseen data.

 ---